-- If a personal item is missing, please talk to your RA and fill out a report with Security.
+- If a personal item is missing, please talk to your Community Advisor and fill out a report with Campus Safety.
 If not, an investigation cannot proceed.

 - Many new students want to fit in; being yourself is the best way to do it.

 - Your education comes first.
 Your homework is a #1 priority.